apache/openwhisk/tests/performance/README.md

 This simulation executes the same action with the same user over and over again.
 The aim of this test is, to test the throughput of the system, if all containers are always warm.

-The action that is invoked, writes one log line and returns a little json.
+The action that is invoked, writes one log line and returns a little JSON.

 The simulations creates the action in the beginning, invokes it as often as possible for 5 seconds, to warm all containers up and invokes it afterwards for the given amount of time.
 The warmup-phase will not be part of the assertions.